QGdev/OpenWeather/README.md

 Android weather application based on OpenWeatherMaps APIs.

 ## Description
-OpenWeather is a weather application that clearly and simply displays the weather for a multitude of cities.
+OpenWeather is an open-source weather application that clearly and simply displays the weather for a multitude of cities.
+The app is under the GPLv3 licence, please respect the terms of this licence.

 The application is committed to not collecting any user data, only city data is sent to OpenWeatherMaps.